 For more information on how DEQ determines recycling obligations:

 Manufacturers must participate in a DEQ-approved recycling program.
-Manufacturers are required to declare which recycling program they will participate in for the following calendar year at the time of registration.
+Manufacturers must declare which recycling program they will participate in for the following calendar year at the time of registration or will be assigned to the State Contractor Program by default.
 Each recycling program must:

 - Establish a collection site in every city with a population of 10,000 or greater.

 - Provide a collection service in every county.